hamhub7/CLONE-nx/README.md

 ### Installation
 0. If you dont want to do it this way i suggest you do it my way go to 1B.

-1A.Acquire nx-TAS.nsp either from the latest release, or more preferrably build yourself via the instructions below
+1A.
+Acquire nx-TAS.nsp either from the latest release, or more preferrably build yourself via the instructions below

-2A.Create the relevant title directory on your Switch's SD card at sdmc:/atmosphere/titles/0100000000000cab/ (sdmc:/atmosphere/contents/0100000000000cab on Atmosphere versions 0.10.0 or newer)
+2A.
+Create the relevant title directory on your Switch's SD card at sdmc:/atmosphere/titles/0100000000000cab/ (sdmc:/atmosphere/contents/0100000000000cab on Atmosphere versions 0.10.0 or newer)

-3A.Place the NSP as sdmc:/atmosphere/titles/0100000000000cab/exefs.nsp (sdmc:/atmosphere/contents/0100000000000cab/exefs.nsp on Atmosphere versions 0.10.0 or newer)
+3A.
+Place the NSP as sdmc:/atmosphere/titles/0100000000000cab/exefs.nsp (sdmc:/atmosphere/contents/0100000000000cab/exefs.nsp on Atmosphere versions 0.10.0 or newer)

-4A.Create an empty file at sdmc:/atmosphere/titles/0100000000000cab/flags/boot2.flag (sdmc:/atmosphere/contents/0100000000000cab//flags/boot2.flag on Atmosphere versions 0.10.0 or newer)
+4A.
+Create an empty file at sdmc:/atmosphere/titles/0100000000000cab/flags/boot2.flag (sdmc:/atmosphere/contents/0100000000000cab//flags/boot2.flag on Atmosphere versions 0.10.0 or newer)

-5A.Reboot into CFW
+5A.
+Reboot into CFW

 1B.
 Go to the latest release at https://github.com/Expertsonicgamer32x/CLONE-nx/releases.